 Trademarks and patents represent intellectual property that may be transferred or sold.
 Preparing and negotiating assignment agreements and licenses can play a major role in managing your IP assets.
 A properly executed assignment can be used to transfer all rights from a named owner to any assignee.
-The attorneys of Daniel Law Offices can handle all of your needs for Orlando trademark assignments licensing, such as new ownership, mergers, name changes, and security agreements.
+The attorneys of Daniel Law Offices can handle all of your needs for Orlando trademark and patent assignments licensing, such as new ownership, mergers, name changes, and security agreements.

 Determining the Value of a Trademark